Student Arts Orgs

 For the past 20 years, Late Night Trivia has been Carleton's wildest night of quiz debauchery.
 Broadcast over KRLX on the first reading day of Winter Term, groups scramble to identify obscure songs, answer complex questions, and complete absurd tasks as delegated, all while attempting to appease the LNT Gods.
 Legendary prizes and a chance to sign the LNT trophy make it a night to remember.

 MOSAIC seeks to nurture a South Asian society on campus.
-In addition to regular community activities such as a radio show, movie screenings and celebrations of festivals, we explore contemporary political, cultural, and social issues of South Asia.
+In addition to regular community activities such as movie screenings and celebrations of festivals, we explore contemporary political, cultural, and social issues of South Asia.
+We make a conscious effort to integrate educational values to our events, to inform Carleton students on modern South Asian culture, values and problems.

 The purpose of the Photography Cooperative is to provide a forum for Carleton students to discuss, share, learn and practice the art of photography in a supportive environment.
 The Photo Co-Op encourages the use of photography as a medium through which we can communicate ideas with ourselves and others.
 In doing so we seek to enhance the Carleton community through artistic growth and fulfilment.